binaryphile/kaizen/README.md

  *Returns*: nothing.
 Creates or sets the named array variable as a side-effect.
 If you want to scope the variable locally, it must<br/>
-&emsp;already be declared.
+ already be declared.
 Any contents will be replaced.
 Sets the variable to an array of the lines read from stdin.

  The lines are de-indented by the amount of whitespace indentation of the first line.
-Blank lines (even without indentation)<br/>&emsp;are preserved.
+Blank lines (even without indentation)<br/> are preserved.

  Usually fed with a heredoc, such as: